Introduction to VLOOKUP Examples in Excel

 - You can see from the above image, after getting the value in the first row, we can drag the same and get to throughout data against the given roll nos if it is available in the given table.

 - To define class from the marks, we can use an approx match to define the class against the Marks.

-- As per the above image, you can see that we have made a table of students with marks to identify their class we have made another table which will act as the key,
+- As per the above image, you can see that we have made a table of students with marks to identify their class; we have made another table that will act as the key,

 - But make sure that the marks in the cell have to be in ascending order.

 - So in the given data, the formula converts the marks into a grade from the class table or “Key” table.

 - Drag the same formula from cell C2 to C9.

 Example #5 – Dual Lookup Using Match function

 - The Match function is used when we need to lookup two-way data; here, from the above table, you can see there is data of batsman against the runs scored by them in particular years.